 If your weight loss is still constant then it’s the time to re-evaluate yourself.

-Let’s have some unexpected reasons of why you’re not losing weight
+Let’s understand some unexpected reasons why you’re not losing weight

 Not Losing Weight Due To Micronutrient Deficiency

 It’s crucial to have a solid understanding of nutrition.
 Appropriate nutrients is going a long way beyond having enough to consume; quality of food is a long way extra critical than amount.
 The food nowadays you are putting into your body just doesn’t provide the essential nutrients you need to flourish and the weight loss suffers from it.

 Did you already know that nutrient deficiencies can effects your weight?
 All nutrients have an essential job for your body – and when they can’t carry out their features well, many things happen in your system that makes weight loss more difficult.
 Here are the few nutrients whose role you will get to know:

 - The mineral magnesium, found naturally in leafy green vegetables, whole grains, nuts and beans is involved in over 300 chemical reactions throughout your body.
 Magnesium helps promote restful sleep and good digestion, improve insulin and blood glucose levels, and regulate metabolism.
 If you don’t have proper minerals in you then it may cause difficulty in weight loss.

 - The entire group of B vitamins can help increase energy and promote weight loss.
 These vitamins help metabolize protein, carbohydrates and fats as well as assisting with central nervous system activities.